barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 #### Select by id

-In your html file, let's add an `id` attribute to your profile image.
+In your HTML file, let's add an `id` attribute to your profile image.
 Update your img tag:
 `<img src="profile_pic.jpg" id="prof-pic">`

 Now we can select by this id using the `#` character in our CSS.
 Update your css file as follows: